ApiradeeH/ApiradeeH/README.md

 "_From flying.. to coding!_"

-- 📬 Hier is my email if you want to reach me apiradee.haeusler@dci.education
+- 📬 Here is my email address if you want to reach me apiradee.haeusler@dci.education

 ![Profile views](https://gpvc.arturio.dev/ApiradeeH)
 <!---